Master's in Literature. Oregon State University. 2008.

 You might be thinking to yourself, "Wait a minute, aren't college professors liberal?"

 Most of them are.
-But that's why I had such a difficult time in grad school and in my higher education career.
+And that's why I walked on eggshells throughout grad school and in my college teaching career.

 Before September 11, 2001, I was not very political.
 But 9/11 changed my life.
 After the attacks, I had a friend who said America deserved what happened (Rev. Jeremiah Wright said as much when he said that, "America's chickens have come home to roost"), and that ended our friendship.
 I can tell you, I jumped off the fence in 2001.
 I have vocally supported America (a busy job in liberal Seattle) ever since.

-I care about America, and today's youth, and the kind of country they are going to make in the future.
-I see many of our traditions, values, and institutions in jeopardy from the Far Left, and that has motivated me to run for public office.
+I care about America, today's youth and the kind of country they are going to make in the future.
+I care about our veterans, and I want to be a strong advocate for them.
+I see many of our traditions, values, and institutions in jeopardy from the Left, and that has motivated me to run for public office.

 Thank you for visiting my campaign website, and I really hope for your support.